Peace is more than a wish when women talk

 “You have to be willing to forgive and to work hard to achieve real healing, independent of state justice toward victimizers.
 Although, of course, it helps if there is justice,” Juana said.
 “In Colombia, we need reconciliation and the willingness to forgive, to move forward.”

-One of the central tenets of the Christian faith is to love both our neighbor and our enemy.
+One of the central tenets of the Christian faith is to love both our neighbour and our enemy.
 But how?
 That is the question the characters in Women Talking wrestle with.
 It is also the question I face.
-How do we love ourselves, our neighbors and God, even in the face of incredible harm?
+How do we love ourselves, our neighbours and God, even in the face of incredible harm?
 What does that challenge mean for our lives, here and now?